riedyw/PoshFunctions/Docs/ConvertTo-DateTime.md

 ```

 ### -ICSDateTime
-IcsDateTime is of the form "yyyyMMddTHHmmssZ"
+IcsDateTime is of the form 'yyyyMMddTHHmmssZ'

 Where
     yyyy    is the 4 digit year